 To request an educational program, please email email@example.com.

-The Alcohol Education Program (AEP) is a prevention and intervention Canvas course facilitated by the Center for Health Education and Wellness.
+The Alcohol Education Program (AEP) is a prevention and intervention Canvas Catalog course created by the Center for Health Education and Wellness.
 AEP is generally required for students who have violated the Code of Conduct for an alcohol incident.
-The Canvas course provides an educational foundation for students regarding alcohol use, reviewing topics such as the alcohol expectancy theory and polysubstance use.
+The course provides an educational foundation for students regarding alcohol use, including knowing limits and making good decisions.
 The purpose is to engage our students in a discussion about alcohol use, encourage a harm reduction model, provide safety information, and provide resources.

 Brief Alcohol Screening and Intervention for College Students (BASICS) is a brief intervention program for students who have violated the alcohol policy at the University of Tennessee and meet criteria for being at higher risk.
 The Center for Health Education and Wellness staff conducts BASICS in two one-on-one meetings with students.
 Motivational Interviewing techniques are the foundation for BASICS to meet students where they are to elicit change.
 The purpose of these meetings is to assess current pattern of use, engage students in a dialogue about their use, and provide resources.